kaytu-io/pennywise/README.md

 ### 2. Sign-up / Login

-Sign-up & Login for free by running using:
+Sign-up & Login for free using:

 ```shell
 pennywise login